Constitution Of the Conchologists of America, Inc.

 Para.
 B. The organization is operated without profit.
 No part of the assets or income is distributed to, or inure to, the benefit of any member, officer, or other private individual.
 However, reasonable expenses may be reimbursed for services rendered to or for the organization affecting one or more of its purposes.

 Para.
 C. In the event of dissolution, no member, officer, or private individual is entitled to share in the distribution of the assets, but such assets will be donated, transferred, delivered, or conveyed to one or more organizations engaged in similar activities that have qualified under Section 501 (C) (3) or corresponding provisions of the Internal Revenue Code as a non-profit organization.

 Para.
 D. COA, being a non-partisan organization, does not endorse any candidate for political office.

 ARTICLE IV: MEMBERSHIP

 Para.
 A. Membership is open to all individuals, family households, clubs and other organizations interested in the study, collection, and/or conservation of mollusks.
-There is no restriction of membership by reason of race, creed, color, sex, religion, or country of origin.
+There is no restriction of membership by reason of age, race, creed, color, sex, religion, sexual orientation, gender identity, or country of origin.

 Para.
 B. There are four (4) classes of membership.

-2. Family Household: Family Household membership is open to any household which applies and pays the dues for this class.
+2. Family Household: Family Household membership is open to any household that applies and pays the dues for this class.
 A household is defined as two or more individuals living at the same address.
-Only persons 18 years or older are entitled to vote.
+All persons in the household 18 years or older are entitled to vote.
 A household receives one (1) copy of notices and publications.
 Only one adult member of the household may hold an elective office at any one time.

 4. Honorary: Any individual, in recognition of outstanding contributions to COA, may be elected to Honorary membership.
 An Honorary member need not pay dues.
 Full voting privileges and the right to hold office are extended only to those who were dues-paying members at the time of their election to honorary membership.